 Module 4.
 Preparation of Re-entry Action Plans (REAP)

 The training-workshop will include two parts: an introduction to public communication and its practices for the appreciation of heads of institutions, their relevant executives, and staff; followed by a practicum hands-on guided workshop on public communication planning and essential skills with ICT.
 Participants will each need to bring their laptops, cameras with video function, and relevant gadgets that they would need in preparing public communication materials during the workshops.

 Experts will be invited to discuss concepts and principles in public communication applied in higher education institutions.
 They will provide exemplars and cases for participants' appreciation of public communication in practice.
 Workshop outputs will be presented in plenary sessions to enable participants to further internalize concepts and principles, and to promote exchange of knowledge and experiences among them.

 Workshops 3A, 3B, and 3C will be parallel, allowing participants to focus on developing their public communication materials they are most interested to use.
 They may join more than one of the parallel workshops and have different outputs depending on their interest, entry skills, and learning pace.

 Each workshop will have a designated tutor.
 Resource persons and workshop tutors will present principles, pointers, and guidelines based on practice and real cases.

 On Day 5, participants will present their workshop outputs and allow shared learning with their fellow participants as they critique and provide suggestions on the outputs for further improvement.

-A pre-test and post-test exercise will be undertaken to gauge improvement in individual knowledge on strategic communication for development.
+A pre-test and post-test exercise will be undertaken to gauge improvement in individual knowledge on public communication.
 A re-entry action plan (REAP) will be required to get the commitment of participants in the application of learning from this training-workshop.